idjotherwise/otherwise-uses/src/pages/posts/2021-review.md

 ---
-layout: "../../layouts/BlogPost.astro"
+layout: '../../layouts/BlogPost.astro'
-title: "2021 in Review"
+title: '2021 in Review'
-description: "A quick look at projects I did in 2021"
+description: 'A quick look at projects I did in 2021'
-pubDate: "Dec 31 2021"
+pubDate: 'Dec 31 2021'
-heroImage: "/placeholder-hero.jpg"
+heroImage: '/placeholder-hero.jpg'
 ---

 # What year is it?
 What happened?
 Hello?

-> Originally posted on my [other website](https://tybednext.vercel.app/) What have I done in 2021?
+> Originally posted on my [other website](https://tybednext.vercel.app/)
+> What have I done in 2021?
 Here is a brief outline of the projects that I've worked on, listened to, and some good old fashioned stats about what I've done over the year.

 ## Websites